pq-code-package/mlkem-libjade/README.md

 release [2024.07.2](https://github.com/jasmin-lang/jasmin/releases/tag/v2024.07.2).
 This file defines the ML-KEM-768 functions that can be used in C/C++/etc.
-You can recompile this file if you wish; you will need a recent release of the Jasmin compiler in such case.
+You can recompile this file if you wish; you will need a recent release of the Jasmin compiler in such a case.
 We provide the assembly file so the user can get started quickly.

 * [api.h](https://github.com/tfaoliveira/mlkem-libjade/blob/main/src/mlkem768_amd64_avx2/api.h)